kanno-soe/kanno-soe/Exposition/Theory.md

 ### Extension and Contraction

-If we repeat the process of extension and contraction indefinitely from any starting position, be it `a` or `z`, then at the *limit*, we define a *web* whose elaboration is the totality of interdependence.
+If we repeat the process of extension and contraction indefinitely from any starting position, be it `a` or `z`, then at the *limit*, we can describe a *web*, representing the totality of interdependence.

 ```text
   viewed from a:   ⋊ {a} ⋈ {bcde...wxyz} ⋉